GNSS data portal

 - GNSS product monitoring (coordinate and troposphere time series)

-The access is provided for GNSS stations of three networks included in the CzechGeo infrastructures
+The access is provided for GNSS stations of four networks included in the CzechGeo infrastructures

 - GEONAS – geodynamic GNSS network in the Czech Republic operated by the Institute of Rock Structure and Mechanics of the Czech Academy of Sciences